mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-2.md

 ## Tables

 Tables are essentially associative arrays, and are the only data structures in Lua.
-Its values can be indexed with keys of any type, not just numbers, and in addition, they maintain the order of items.
+Its values can be indexed with keys of any type, not just numbers.
 Tables are incredibly flexible, and are used all the time in Lua, so knowledge of them is essential.

 Here's an example of how to use them: